0xHimxa/StableSweep-Protocol/RAFFLE_ENGINE_DOCUMENTATION.md

 The Raffle Engine represents a solid foundation for a decentralized raffle platform.
 The core functionality is complete and operational, with proper security measures and gas optimization in place.
 The system is ready for testing and deployment, with clear paths for future enhancements and feature additions.

-*Last Updated: January 20, 2026*
+*Last Updated: January 21, 2026*
-*Status: Basic Chainlink VRF Integration Implemented*
+*Status: Deployment Scripts and Network Configuration Implemented*